 In the natural environment, most of the substances exist as mixtures (E.g. air, water).
-In a mixture, there are two or more substances, but they are not chemically joined with each other.
+In a mixture, there are two or more substances, but they do not join with each other by chemical means.
 Mixtures show different physical or chemical properties than the individual substances.
 Solutions, suspensions, and colloids are examples for mixtures.

-Suspension is a heterogeneous mixture of substances (E.g.: muddy water).
-There are two components in the suspension, the dispersed material and the dispersion medium.
-There are larger solid particles (dispersed material) distributed in a dispersion medium.
-The medium can be a liquid, gas or a solid.
-However, if the suspension is allowed to stand still for some time, the particles can be settled down to the bottom.
-By mixing it, the suspension can be formed again.
-The particles in the suspension are visible to the naked eye, and through filtration, they can be separated.
+Moreover, if we allow suspension to stand still for some time, the particles get to settle down to the bottom of the container.
+However, by mixing it, the suspension forms again.
+Therefore, the particles in the suspension are visible to the naked eye, and through filtration, we can easily separate those particles.
 Because of the larger particles, the suspensions tend to be opaque, and not transparent.

 What is the Difference Between Solution and Suspension?